yarikoptic/numfocus.org/content/john_hunter_fellowship_2014.rst

 Award Notification
 ------------------
-Applicants will be notified within 2 months after the deadline.
+Applicants will be notified within 6 weeks after the deadline.

 Numfocus publishes lists of Fellowship recipients on the website at `<numfocus.org>`_.